 Has your dog eaten some mustard?
-Are you worried the mustard could make your dog sick?
+Are you worried that mustard could make your dog sick?
 If so, then you’ve come to the right place.

 In this article, we’ll take a look at mustard and its ingredients, along with whether or not mustard can make your dog sick.
 Let’s get started!